Charles Woodson: Personal life

 Woodson is an oenophile who developed his interest in wine while playing football for the first time in Oakland, near the Napa Valley.
 He partnered with former Robert Mondavi winemaker Rick Ruiz to develop a signature wine label, "Twentyfour by Charles Woodson".
 The company is based in Napa, California, and is a small boutique winery, producing fewer than one thousand cases per year of its two varieties, Cabernet Sauvignon and Cabernet Franc.
 Although the wine bears his name and signature, Woodson was warned by the NFL not to be seen endorsing the wine himself because of the league's alcohol policy.
 Woodson was arrested twice: in 2000 for DUI, and in 2004 for public intoxication after refusing to get out of a woman's car.

-Woodson is married to April (neé Dixon) Woodson and they have two sons together, Charles Jr. and Chase.
+Woodson is married to April (née Dixon) Woodson and they have two sons together, Charles Jr. and Chase.
+Charles Jr. followed his father and committed to play college football for the Michigan Wolverines.

 On November 26, 2009, Woodson contributed $2 million to the University of Michigan C.S.
 Mott Children's Hospital for pediatric research.
 Woodson has his own charitable foundation to support the fight against breast cancer called the Charles Woodson Foundation.
 In October 2012, Woodson donated $100,000 to the Hurricane Sandy relief effort.
 During the Green Bay Packers' 2010 Super Bowl-winning season, Woodson publicly called out US President Barack Obama on his support for longtime Packers' rivals, the Chicago Bears.
-In a post-game locker room speech to his teammates, Woodson stated, "The President don't want to come watch us win the Super Bowl?
+In a postgame locker room speech to his teammates, Woodson stated, "The President don't want to come watch us win the Super Bowl?
 Guess what?
 We'll go see him" (implying that Green Bay would win the Super Bowl and visit the White House as the winning team does each year).
 During the 2012 United States Presidential election campaign, Woodson publicly endorsed Obama at a political rally in Green Bay, stating "I believe in what he's trying to do."

 On May 20, 2025, Woodson became a non-controlling limited partner of the Cleveland Browns.